sayanadhi03/Learn-C-STL-With-Notes/README.md

 Run these example files to see console output and verify results against the inline comments.

 ---

+## Handwritten notes

+The repository includes two handwritten PDF notes that complement the code examples and explanations:

+- `C++ STL Handwritten Notes.pdf` — Final updated handwritten notes covering core STL concepts, container summaries, common algorithms, and annotated examples.
+See the file at the repository root for the complete scanned notes.
+- `C++ function types.pdf` — Focused handwritten notes about C++ function types and related concepts useful when writing STL-compatible callables and functors.

+How to view

+- Open the PDFs directly from the repository in your OS (double-click) or use your preferred PDF reader.
+- On GitHub, these files will render in-browser when pushed to the remote repository.

+If you'd like, I can add a short text summary or extract key pages from the handwritten notes into a plain-text `NOTES.md` for easier search and linking.
+Would you like that?

 ## 🚀 Getting Started